AdguardTeam/KnowledgeBaseVPN/docs/general/adguard-vpn-protocol.md

 ---
-title: ’How the AdGuard VPN protocol works’
+title: How the AdGuard VPN protocol works
 sidebar_position: 4
 ---